 According to an IMF report on the GCC in 2011, the contribution of non-hydrocarbon GDP to total GDP was 61% in 1990.
 By 2010 it had fallen to 51%.
 As for the non-hydrocarbon primary fiscal deficit – an excellent proxy measure for dependence – for Saudi Arabia this rose steadily from an average below 50% in the 1990s to 140% by 2010.
 Other GCC countries showed a similar trend.
 These disappointing results, reflecting a failure to diversify the oil-based economies of the region, will feed the consequent political upheavals arising from lower oil revenues.

 Taken together, this analysis suggests that international oil markets are in for a very rough ride.
 Furthermore, it is difficult to see how the negative consequences of price and revenue volatility can be mitigated.
 Use of the paper markets to hedge, apart from raising important theological issues for some producers, is more likely to add to price volatility.
 Use of stabilization funds has had a poor record and has tended to act as a magnet for poor governance.

 All in all, the prospects for international oil markets are extremely uncertain.
 This will inevitably inhibit future investment plans in the industry.
 In an industry with such long project lead times, this could carry serious implications for supply 10 or so years down the road which potentially adds further to volatility.

-This article originally appeared on MEES.com.
+This article originally appeared on the Middle East Economic Survey (MEES).
 A shorter version was published in the Financial Times on 25 July 2013.